RuairiSpain/webworker_indexedDB/README.md

-# webworker_indexedDB
+# Thought experiments with Webworker IndexedDB
-Performance Experiment with WebWorker sendMessage() and IndexedDB
+Performance of postMessage() with WebWorker and IndexedDB

 Combine WebWorkders, JSON stringify and IndexedDB.